jdm/who-roots-the-rooters/dump.md

 within a `Document` struct.
 As in C++,
-the fields of `Node` are included in-line with the fields of `Document`, without any pointer indirection.
-And the auto-generated `encode` method will visit those fields.
+the fields of `Node` are included in-line with the fields of `Document`, without any pointer indirection, and the auto-generated `encode` method will visit those fields as well.

 A `Document` also has an associated `Window`, but this is not a containing or "is-a" relationship.
-The `Document` just has a pointer to a `Window`, one of many pointers to that object, which can live in native DOM data structures or in JavaScript reflectors.
+The `Document` just has a pointer to a `Window`
+(one of many pointers to that object) which can live in native DOM data structures or in JavaScript reflectors.
 These are precisely the pointers we need to tell the garbage collector about.
-We do this with a [custom pointer type](https://github.com/servo/servo/blob/1c0e51015fc1a5ba0e189f114e35019af27d68ca/src/components/script/dom/bindings/js.rs#L107-L110) `JS<T>`, for example `JS<Window>` above.
+We do this with a [custom pointer type](https://github.com/servo/servo/blob/1c0e51015fc1a5ba0e189f114e35019af27d68ca/src/components/script/dom/bindings/js.rs#L107-L110) `JS<T>`
+(for example, the `JS<Window>` above).
 The implementation of [`encode` for `JS<T>`](https://github.com/servo/servo/blob/1c0e51015fc1a5ba0e189f114e35019af27d68ca/src/components/script/dom/bindings/trace.rs#L51-L56) is not auto-generated;
 this is where we actually call